mandal-anik10/base-codes/README.md

 ## Content
 - `lab-journals` : Laboratory journal notebooks composed during different undergrad and postgrad courses on numerical methods.
 -  `f90-msc` : Contains all of the basic Fortran-90 codes that I have done in my Numerical Methods course during my masters.
+- `AstroLab-msc` : Contains all the python notebooks and files of Astro-Lab works.